Burn Beacon Burn. A Coastal Inferno – Nordfriesland

 early-medieval settlement of Frisians

-Back to the topic of this post: fire fire!
+Back to the topic of this blog post: fire fire!

-Biikin celebration takes place on the North-Frisian Wadden Sea islands, the Hallig islands, and the peninsula Eiderstedt.
-On the Wadden Sea islands of southern Denmark as well.
-Less on the mainland of Nordfriesland, though, but Biikin is gaining popularity there too.
+Biikin celebrations take place on the North Frisian Wadden Sea islands, the Hallig islands, and on the peninsula of Eiderstedt.
+They also occur on the Wadden Sea islands of southern Denmark.
+It is less common on the mainland of the region of Nordfriesland, but Biikin celebrations are gaining popularity there, too.

 Big stacks of wood are placed on beaches or elsewhere along the endless shores of Nordfriesland.
-The stacks are lit in the night of 21-22 of February.
-February 22 is the saint’s day of Saint Peter, patron of fishermen and sailors among other.
-Traditionally, the Catholic feast-day of the Chair of Saint Peter is the start of the sailing season of the Frisians, already from the Middle Ages.
-The sailing season ended on the feast-day of Saint Nicholas in December.
-Different rituals exist, but the burning of straw puppets named Petermännchen ‘little Peter men’ is quite often practiced.
-According to some, the straw puppet or ‘the Man’ actually symbolizes the pope of Rome.
-Whatever it represents, this clearly explains also the origin of the annual event of Burning Man which takes place in the month August or September in the hot desert of the state Nevada in the USA.
+The stacks are lit on the night of 21-22 February.
+22 February is the feast day of Saint Peter, patron of fishermen and sailors, among others.
+Traditionally, the Catholic feast day of Saint Peter marks the start of the sailing season for Frisian skippers and sailors.
+A tradition dating back to the Middle Ages.
+The sailing season ended on the feast day of Saint Nicholas in the first week of December.

-In the village Grou in province Friesland, and before also in the village Gees in province Drenthe, the tradition of Sint Piter exists.
-The name day of Sint Piter is on the 22 February.
-Today, Sint Piter arrives at Grou a few days earlier, but originally he arrived on the 21st, together with his help Hantsje Pik.
+In the village of Grou in the province of Friesland, and before also in the village of Gees in the province of Drenthe, the tradition of Sint Piter exists.
+The name day of Sint Piter is on 22 February.
+Today, Sint Piter arrives at Grou a few days earlier, but originally he arrived on 21 February, together with his help Hantsje Pik.
 He used to wear a long coat on which candy was attached.
-In the evening, Sint Piter would go from door to door, and ask if there were any naughty children to put in the sack to take with him.
+In the evening, Sint Piter would go from door to door and ask if there were any naughty children to put into the sack to take with him.
 If not, children could take some candy from his coat.
-These days, Sint Piter’s appearance is similar to that of Sinterklaas (Saint Nicholas), which is a traditional in the Netherlands celebrated in the evening of 5 December.
+These days, Sint Piter’s appearance is very similar to that of Sinterklaas (Saint Nicholas), which is a tradition in the Netherlands celebrated in the evening of 5 December.
+The progenitor of Santa Claus.

 Still, the origin of the North-Frisian fire celebration is unclear.
 We found three frequently given explanations.

-The first explanation is, that it simply was to ward off evil ghosts and spirits.
+The first explanation is, that the fires simply were to ward off evil ghosts and spirits.

-The second explanation is, that it originally marked the beginning of the sailing season.
-We already referred to the Catholic feast-days.
-Specifically for Nordfriesland, it was the start of the sailing season of the whalers leaving for the cities of Amsterdam, Altona and Hamburg to embark on whaling ship from these ports.
-Read our post Happy Hunting Grounds of the Arctic to fully appreciate the involvement of Frisians, and especially the Nordfriesen, at the whaling.
-With big fires the loving women wanted to guide their men as long as possible, when they set off to sea.
+The second explanation is that the fires originally marked the beginning of the sailing season.
+We already referred to the Catholic feast days.
+Specifically in the region of Nordfriesland the feast day of Saint Peter was the start of the sailing season for the whalers leaving for the cities of Amsterdam, Altona, and Hamburg to embark on whaling ships departing from these major whaling ports to the northern seas.
+See our blog post Happy Hunting Grounds of the Arctic.
+The Way the Whale’s Doom Was Sealed to fully appreciate the involvement of the Frisians, especially of the Nordfriesen, in whaling.
+With big fires, the loving women wanted to guide their men as long as possible when they set off to sea.

 Petermännchen